jon-brandy/hackthebox/Categories/Sherlocks/Recollection/README.md

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/efa3420a-8ad4-4376-bb99-c1ead9eae52d)

-30. To identify the local ip address of the machine, we can use **netscan** plugin.
+30. To identify local ip address of the machine, we can use **netscan** plugin.